Ottoman Turkish alphabet: Alphabet

 Some letters cannot be joined to the left and so do not possess separate medial and initial forms.
 In medial position, the final form is used.
 In initial position, the isolated form is used.

+There were no standardised romanisation rules for Ottoman Turkish, and throughout the many centuries that the language was in use, transcriptions varied greatly.
+A notable example is the Treaty of Küçük Kaynarca, which was variously transcribed as "Kuchuk Kainardji", "Kuchuk Kainarji", "Koutchouk-Kaïnardji", "Kütschük Kainardschi", or "Chiuciuc Cainarggi" depending on the source and the linguistic background of the translator.